-In this 30 October 2011 episode of Q&A Webcast, Dr. Diana Hsieh answered four questions on the purpose of bankruptcy law, restrooms for the transgendered in transition, private versus state prisons, revealing atheism to religious parents, and more in an hour-long broadcast.
-Greg Perkins of Objectivist Answers was the audio co-host.
+In the live broadcast of Philosophy in Action Radio on Sunday, 30 October 2011, I answered questions on the purpose of bankruptcy law, restrooms for the transgendered in transition, private versus state prisons, revealing atheism to religious parents, and more.
+Greg Perkins of Objectivist Answers was my co-host.

 My News of the Week: As usual, I've been tending to Dr. Gimpy.
 I've also been working on a paper on abortion with Ari Armstrong for The Objective Standard.
 This will be the last "Rationally Selfish" webcast: next week we'll be "Philosophy in Action"!
 (Hooray!)
 Finally, last week I saw Matt Nathanson and Scars on 45 on tour, and they were both awesome!